 The rooms have also been reworked.
 We made the decision to offer individual rooms almost exclusively.
-The big difference will be family rooms in a specific section for families with a fold-out bed.
+The big difference is that they will be family rooms with a specific section for families and a fold-out bed.
 So that in the future families can also offer solutions to the cost of care.

 As it’s becoming more and more difficult to find health care staff, this means the existing staff are less attentive to each patient so if we make the room nicer with a family section where an additional person can stay this will compensate this lack while offering the patient a lot of support.
 In Asia they are already doing this.
 They have a serious lack of health care staff and we see families going to the hospital every day, even preparing meals there.
 There is a real psychological aspect for the patient which will help them get better faster.
 This also saves money.